+A little thought about using (LRl ${

+m u}$) or (LR2 ${

-A little thought about using (LRl_u) or $(LR2_v)$ within a branch and bound algorithm for the generalized assignment problem quickly brings to mind a number of issues that need to be resolved.
+m v}$) within a branch and bound algorithm for the generalized assignment problem quickly brings to mind a number of issues that need to be resolved.
 Foremost among these is:

-(1) How will we select an appropriate value for u?A closely related question is:

-(2) Can we find a value for u for which $Z{D}(u)$ is equal to or nearly equal to 2?
+- (1) How will we select an appropriate value for u?
+A closely related question is: - (2) Can we find a value for u for which $\mathbf{Z}{D}(\mathbf{u})$ is equal to or nearly equal to 2?

 The generalized assignment problem also shows that different Lagrangian relaxations can be devised for the same problem.
-Comparing (LRl_u) and $(LR2_v)$, we see that the first is harder to solve but might provide better bounds.
+Comparing (LRl ${ m u}$) and (LR2 ${ m v}$), we see that the first is harder to solve but might provide better bounds.
 There is also the question of how either of these relaxations compares with the LP relaxation.
-This leads us to ask
+This leads us to ask the "weight" of items assigned to one or more of the "knapsacks" corresponding to constraints (3) exceeds the capacity b_i.
+If this happens, we could reassign items from overloaded knapsacks to other knapsacks, perhaps using a variant of a bin-packing heuristic, to attempt to achieve primal feasibility.
+In general we would like to know

-(3) How san we choose between competing relaxations, i.e., different Lagrangian relaxations and the linear programming relaxation?
+(3) How can we choose between competing relaxations, i.e., different Lagrangian relaxations and the linear programming relaxation?